 Read everything you can find on sex from reliable sources.
 Read all of these articles.
 Learn about your anatomy.
-You can even practice blowjob skills on a cucumber, if you’re feeling adventurous.
 It might feel silly, but the only way we figure out how to do something is reading about it and then doing it.

 Get to know your body